Tocumwal railway line, Victoria: History

 There have been calls for the line to be standardised as part of the proposed Melbourne to Brisbane 'Inland Railway'.
 In April 2008 it was announced that the Shepparton – Tocumwal section of the line would also be upgraded, as part of the Victorian core grain network in a A$23.7 million package with 6 other lines.

 On 20 February 2020, a NSW TrainLink XPT passenger train on the adjacent North East railway line towards Sydney derailed at Wallan, resulting in suspension of freight, V/Line and NSW TrainLink services on the North East and Tocumwal railway lines.
 V/Line services resumed on 1 and 2 March 2020.

+As part of Regional Rail Revival, Donnybrook station and Wallan station received upgrades, include new platform shelters and extensions of the city-bound platforms.
+The upgrades were completed in August 2020.

 On 31 October 2022, after a week long delay due to extensive major flooding in the Goulburn Valley region, VLocity trains started running from Seymour-Shepparton for the first time, replacing the previous N and H set locomotive hauled services.
+The N set included a buffet and first-class seating, this is no longer available as the VLocity trains does not have catering facilities and first class seating onboard.